 Outside the realm of tactical canine training, this position between your legs (sometimes called “middle”) can really come in handy for many ordinary daily life situations as well.

-The most important might be that of setting up a safety perimeter or boundary between you and your dog and the surrounding world.
-You know exactly where your Rottweiler is and your dog is close to you and thus feels secure.
+The most important might be of setting up a safety perimeter or boundary between you and your dog and the surrounding world.
+You know exactly where your Rottweiler is, and your dog is close to you and thus feels secure.

 You have much better control over your Rottie if a strange person or animal approaches.
 For dogs that are not yet well-socialized or have been traumatized, this is for everybody’s safety.

 You can easily reach your Rottweiler to offer pats, treats, toys, and reassurance, and your dog feels like they are doing a good job of protecting and herding you.

 Why It Is a Safety Must to Address Rottweiler Standing Between Your Legs

 Keep in mind it is quite a different experience to train your Rottweiler to stand between your legs than it is to have your dog run between or behind your legs spontaneously.

 The former is a strategic choice to gain a tactical advantage against future unknowns.
 The latter is the result of a lack of training and a dog that is not sure how to respond to life.

 With a strong, powerful dog breed like the Rottweiler, you never want to leave the future to chance.

 The first time you experience your Rottweiler running to stand between your legs is the right moment to start tactical training.